Beeak/flight-app/README.md

       3. Monthly and overall rankings with rewards for top collectors

-4. Problems / Question needed to be answered
+4. Problems / Questions needed to be answered

     1. How to negate GPS spoofing?

     2. How to make Google Maps navigation notification like active, priority notiifications?
        2.1.
 How much space am I able to use while building it?